ElenaShe000/MARCS/README.md

 The study aims

- ... toward seasonal prediction of freeze-up/break-up dates on lakes, rivers and inland seas (service: water transport, hydropower production; ++ for the surface parameterization in NWPs).

  ... toward long term prediction of extreme floods and droughts (service: hydropower, roads insfrustructure, agriculture,

  ... toward seasonal prediction of river runoff on a catchment scale